 After you begin executing your offense fluently, the next step is to learn how to start using your head when you spar.

-Instead of trying to impose your will on opponent, you will start noticing what your opponent gives you and counter their tactics.
+Instead of trying to impose your will on your opponent, you will start noticing what your opponent gives you and counter their tactics.
 Being able to expose weaknesses in your opponents and fight to your strengths, will make you a difficult fighter to face.

 Reading Your Opponent Takes Practice